-This 8 x 8.5mm natural color Japanese Akoya cultured pearl 16 Inch necklace is American Pearl's second best selling size.
-A classic strand that nicely straddles the rarity brackets because it's the first size of the larger, rarer harvests.
-So it says "I jumped to the next price tier" without actually jumping too exorbitantly.
-From here on up, the prices climb much more steeply than they do through the much more common first five sizes.
-Anything larger than those has to stay in the waters twice as long to have a shot at growing that large.
-The sizes from 8 x 8.5mm up therefore become exponentially harder to harvest, therefore exponentially rarer, and therefore exponentially more valuable.
-This size is more important-looking and expensive-looking than 7.5 x 8mm; it screams "successful woman here!"
-It can be worn with everyday wear yet also looks the part at a black-tie event, where a 7.5 x 8mm might look somewhat skimpy.
+This 8 x 8.5mm AAA1 quality natural color Japanese Akoya cultured pearl 16-inch necklace is American Pearl's second bestselling size.
+The classic strand features larger pearls which are rarer and more unique, particularly since Japanese Akoya pearls are known for their petite sizes.
+Because the pearls used to make the necklace are harder to come by, the necklace naturally costs more than smaller, more common pearl necklaces.
+So the necklace says, "I jumped to the next price tier," without actually jumping too exorbitantly.
+From here on up, the prices climb much more steeply than they do through the much more common first five sizes of pearls.
+Larger pearls require additional growing time in order to achieve uncommonly large sizes making them harder to harvest and rarer in the market.
+The 8 mm x 8.5 mm size of pearl is more important-looking and expensive-looking than 7.5 mm x 8 mm; it screams "successful woman here!"
+It can be worn with everyday wear yet also looks the part at a black-tie event, where a 7.5 mm x 8 mm might look somewhat skimpy.
 It also makes for a good strand for collectors and investors; the doubly long submergence serves to protect the pearls' price and gives them the best chance to appreciate in value over time.

 ABOUT THE QUALITY

 The "AAA1 Quality Pearls" shown in this necklace exhibit very high luster and have very thick nacre (the skin of the pearl).
 In fact, nacre thickness and luster are directly correlated.
 In order for a finer quality Japanese Akoya cultured pearl to have very high luster, it must have very thick nacre.
 According to the Gemological Institute of America, pearls with very high luster (AAA1 Quality) must have at least .5 millimeters of nacre thickness on most of the pearls.